tylertitsworth/5th-age-srd/Classes/Psion.md

 #### Epic Feat

-In addition to the random invocation you gain at the start of the day, you also get the talent/domain powers that go with it.
+In addition to the random invocation you gain at the start of the full recovery, you also get the talent/domain powers that go with it.

 ---